 February 21, 2019

-Researchers found that microorganisms or, bacteria, that live in the digestive tract may contribute to the pathogenesis (origination) of lupus nephritis (inflammation of the kidney).
-Further research into this important finding is needed in the future, the Lupus Foundation of America says.
+According to the Lupus Foundation of America, a team of researchers have found that bacteria that live in the digestive tract may contribute to the onset of lupus nephritis (inflammation of the kidney).
+The foundation adds that future research into this integral finding is needed.

-Imbalances in the gut have been tied to many immune-related diseases, including inflammatory bowel disease, arthritis and some cancers, the study's authors.
-Their experiments are the first detailed evidence of a link between bacterial imbalances in the gut and potentially life-threatening forms of SLE, Technology Networks explains.
+Researchers believe imbalances in the gut are tied to many immune-related diseases, including inflammatory bowel disease, arthritis, and more, according Technology Networks.
+But the study is the first to find a connection between bacterial imbalances in the gut and dangerous forms of SLE.

-The study, published in the Annals of Rheumatic Diseases, showed that 61 women diagnosed with SLE had roughly five times more gut bacteria known as Ruminococcus gnavus, than 17 women of similar ages and racial backgrounds who did not have the disease and were healthy.
+The study, published in the Annals of Rheumatic Diseases, found that 61 women diagnosed with SLE had about five times more Ruminococcus gnavus — a gut bacteria — than 17 women of similar ages and racial backgrounds who didn't have the disease.

-Further, study results showed that lupus “flares,” which can range from instances of skin rash and joint pain to severe kidney dysfunction requiring dialysis, closely tracked major increases in R. gnavus bacterial growth in the gut, alongside the presence in blood samples of immune proteins called antibodies, specifically shaped to attach to the bacteria.
-The study participants with kidney flares had especially high levels of antibodies to R. gnavus, according to Technology Networks.
+Further, study results showed that lupus “flares,” which can range from instances of skin rash and joint pain to severe kidney dysfunction requiring dialysis, closely tracked major increases in R. gnavus bacterial growth in the gut, alongside the presence in blood samples of immune proteins called antibodies, specifically shaped to attach to the bacteria, Technology Networks explains.
+The study participants with kidney flares had especially high levels of antibodies to R. gnavus.